Henriot Quimper faience pottery

-Quimper Faience refers to a fine grain earthenware decorated with an opaque, tin based glaze.
+Quimper Faience refers to a fine grain earthenware decorated with an opaque, tin-based glaze.
 Each piece is completely hand painted without the use of decal or stencil by one of 48 painters (all but 4 are women).
-The majority of the patterns are painted on top of raw glaze, which is a formidable process.
-Signed by the artist and completely painted by one person from start to finish, it reflects the individual touches which makes each piece unique.
+The majority of the patterns are painted on top of the raw glaze, which is a formidable process.
+Signed by the artist and completely painted by one person from start to finish, it reflects the individual touches which make each piece unique.

 Antique Quimper is sought after by collectors throughout Europe and America.
-Desirable pieces have recently sold at auctions for as much as $10,000.
+Desirable pieces have recently sold at auction for as much as $10,000.

 Present day Quimper is dishwasher safe and has been lead-free since the end of World War II.
 It is not microwave safe.

 The handpainted French faience known as Quimper (pronounced kam-pair) dates back to 1690.
 It is earthenware fired with a tin-based glaze.
 The pottery takes it name from the town of Quimper, located in northwestern France, where potter Jean-Baptiste Bousquet built his kilns.
 Although the area of Locmaria in Quimper had long been associated with pottery as far back as Gallo-Roman times, Bousquet is credited with being the founder since he was the first to hire other artisans and form a factory.

 Quimper Bagpipe Form Plate with Domed Cover Henriot

 In 1776 a rival factory was founded and a third pottery opened in 1778.
 The three firms produced faience independently and were able to survive difficult times in the 1800's by producing pipes and other utilitarian items.
 The artists originally painted with their fingers, and only a few forms and simple floral patterns were used.